portons/react-native-anime/README.md

     this.box.moveX(100, { duration: 1500 }).start();
 }

-// You can also stop an animation with a .stop() method, and reset the components styling with .reset() stopAndReset() {
+// You can also stop an animation with a .stop() method, and reset the component's styling with .reset() stopAndReset() {
     this.box.stop();
     this.box.reset();